-- The majority of general survey respondents (84 percent) have access to a motor vehicle.
+- The majority of general survey respondents (84 per cent) have access to a motor vehicle.
 Driving was generally the most popular mode of transport when travelling to participate in most activities.
 Walking was also rated high for all categories.
-Other modes of transport (cycle, train, but and ferry) had low rates except for utilising the train to commute to/from work or school. - The most popular reason why general survey respondents do not walk more often was the distance was too long to walk (52 percent to the shops; 32 percent to school and 65 percent to work).
-The weather also rated highly as a reason why respondents did not walk more often. - When asked what sort of changes would encourage survey respondents to walk on a regular basis, the top response was additional road crossings for pedestrians (73 percent).
+Other modes of transport (cycle, train, bus and ferry) had low rates except for utilising the train to commute to/from work or school - The most popular reason why general survey respondents do not walk more often was the distance was too long to walk (52 per cent to the shops; 32 per cent to school and 65 per cent to work).
+The weather also rated highly as a reason why respondents did not walk more often - When asked what sort of changes would encourage survey respondents to walk on a regular basis, the top response was additional road crossings for pedestrians (73 per cent)